Menu

 children in park

 Over a period of three years (September 2024 to August 2027) PHI and AOEC will support a network of ten regional PEHSUs across the nation, whose vision is to create healthy environments for all children.
 PEHSUs work to improve reproductive and children’s health and reduce hazardous environmental exposures.
-Their environmental health experts lead the integration of environmental health into clinical care and public health, while supporting communities to address historical injustices and ongoing environmental racism and address the existential threat of climate change.
+Their environmental health experts lead the integration of environmental health into clinical care and public health.

 Sign up for the PEHSU national email list